Bartlesville Radio » News » BDA Approves Visit Bartlesville Budget Request, More

 Visit Bartlesville Executive Director Maria Gus went over the annual report for 2021-2022, stating they had an $871,829 fiscal impact last year.
 Gus said they received $352,000 in support from the BDA.
 She said the return on investment was 148-percent.

 "Killers of the Flower Moon" / Project "Grey Horse," was a substantial portion of that impact.
-Gus says they rented three hotel properties in their entirety for the duration of production.
+Gus (pictured right) says they rented three hotel properties in their entirety for the duration of production.
 She says this doesn't include the apartments and other spaces Apple Studios rented while in the City of Bartlesville.

 Including the 2020-2021 fiscal year, Killers of the Flower Moon generated $35-million of economic impact, including $857,000 in fiscal impact (sales tax and hotel tax combined).